John Langeloth Loeb Sr.

 John Langeloth Loeb Sr. (November 11, 1902 – December 8, 1996) was an American investor and executive who served as president of Loeb, Rhoades & Company.

 Early life and education

 Loeb was born to a Jewish family on November 11, 1902, in St. Louis, Missouri, the son of Adeline (née Moses) and Carl M. Loeb.
-His father was an immigrant from Germany who made a fortune after gaining control of the American Metal Company (founded by Berthold Hochschild and Jacob Langeloth) Jacob Longeloth was his father's mentor hence his son's middle name.
+His father was an immigrant from Germany who made a fortune after gaining control of the American Metal Company (founded by Berthold Hochschild and Jacob Langeloth).
+Jacob Longeloth was his father's mentor hence his son's middle name.
 His mother was the daughter of Alabama banker, Alfred Huger Moses.
 He had three siblings: Carl M. Loeb Jr., Henry A. Loeb and Margaret Loeb Kempner (married to Alan H. Kempner).
 Loeb attended Dartmouth College and then transferred to Harvard College where he graduated in 1924.

 Career

-After school, he worked for the American Metal Company in Pittsburgh and in 1929, he went to work for Maurice Wertheim at Wertheim & Company.
+After his graduation, he worked for the American Metal Company in Pittsburgh and in 1929, he went to work for Maurice Wertheim at Wertheim & Company.